Dirac/Weyl-node-induced oscillating Casimir effect: Casimir effect in WSM/DSM with a magnetic field

-{\it Casimir effect in WSM/DSM with a magnetic field.}---Next, we study the Casimir effect under an external magnetic field.
-In this work, we apply a magnetic field parallel to the $z$ axis, where the continuous momenta $k_x$ and $k_y$ are replaced by discretized levels as Landau levels (LLs).
-The dispersion relation of the zeroth LL for the spinless Weyl fermion is given by~\cite{Nguyen:2021}
+Next, we study the Casimir effect under an external magnetic field.
+In this work, we apply a magnetic field parallel to the $z$ axis, where the continuous momenta $k_x$ and $k_y$ are replaced by discretized levels as Landau levels (LLs) (also see Appendix \ref{App:2}).
+The dispersion relation of the zeroth LL (0LL) for the spinless Weyl fermion is given by~\cite{Nguyen:2021}

 where $m$ and $t^\prime$ are the same model parameters as those in Eq.~(\ref{eq:WSMtoy}). $\phi \equiv eBa_xa_y/h$ is the magnetic flux with a magnetic-field strength $B$, the electric charge $e$, and the Planck constant $h$.
 When the magnetic field is strong enough, the Casimir energy is expected to be dominated by the contribution from the zeroth LL, and we neglect higher LLs.
 The dispersion relation (\ref{eq:LLL}) is written as the constant term $ -m +\pi t^\prime \phi$ and the $k_z$-dependent term, so that the tunable dimensionless parameter within this model is $ -m/t^\prime + \pi \phi$.
-Experimentally, since $m$ and $t^\prime$ are intrinsic values, one can tune the structure of dispersion relations by changing the strength of the magnetic field.
+Experimentally, since $m$ and $t^\prime$ are intrinsic values, one can tune the band structure by changing the strength of the magnetic field.

 In Fig.~\ref{magWSM}, we show the numerical results for the zeroth LL of the Weyl fermion (\ref{eq:LLL}).
 The dispersion relation (\ref{eq:LLL}) is a downward convex function, and there are two crossing points across the Fermi level, namely Fermi points (FPs).
 Here, we consider the dispersion relation with the FPs at $ak_z=\pm \pi/4$ or $\pm \pi/10$, where $ -m/t^\prime + \pi \phi$ is tuned so as to satisfy $\omega^\mathrm{WSM-0LL} =0$.
 In Fig.~\ref{magWSM}, we again find the oscillation of the Casimir energies with periods, $\tau_\mathrm{Cas} = 4$ and $\tau_\mathrm{Cas} = 10$, which is consistent with the formula~(\ref{eq:period}).